Modeling Moist Air Systems

 The Foundation Moist Air library contains the Absolute Reference (MA) block but, unlike other domains, you do not use it for grounding moist air circuits.
 The purpose of the Absolute Reference (MA) block is to provide a reference for the Pressure & Temperature Sensor (MA) block.
+However, starting in R2023a, the Pressure & Temperature Sensor (MA) block contains an implicit reference node, which makes using the Absolute Reference (MA) block with the Pressure & Temperature Sensor (MA) block unnecessary.
 If you use the Absolute Reference (MA) block elsewhere in a moist air network, it triggers a simulation assertion because air mixture pressure and temperature cannot be at absolute zero.

 Initial Conditions for Blocks with Finite Moist Air Volume

 This section discusses the specific initialization requirements for blocks modeled with finite moist air volume.
 These blocks are listed in Blocks with Moist Air Volume.